 This was perhaps the first step in legitimizing the practice of play for pay.
 By 1869 acceptance of this idea allowed all-professional teams to be admitted to the Association.
 However, the professional teams proved to be so far superior to the amateur teams that matches between them were laughable.
 This led to the formation of the first all-professional league in 1871.
 This, in turn, sounded the death knell for organized amateur baseball and its governing body, The National Association of Base Ball Players.

-Overall, Pike seems to have had a fine season with the outstanding Philadelphia Athletic club of 1866, appearing in sixteen of twenty-five games for a team that went 23-2.
+Overall, Pike seems to have had a fine season with the outstanding Philadelphia Athletic club of 1866, appearing in 16 of 25 games for a team that went 23-2.
 Playing the outfield as well as second and third base, Pike, in the rudimentary statistics of the day, made an average of 2.7 outs per game while scoring 6.4 runs per game.8

 At the conclusion of the1866 season, dissatisfaction with non-native professional players became a major issue with the Philadelphia club, leading to Pike's dismissal from the team: